kevin-samson/react-chat-app/README.md

+# React chat app
+A web applcation made using react with firebase as server-side.
+The Firestore Databse lets me build rich, collaborative applications by allowing secure access to the database directly from client-side code.
+This website is also hosted on Firebase Hosting .

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).